FunkFrog/ShareSuite/README.md

 [![Latest commit to Master](https://img.shields.io/github/last-commit/FunkFrog/RoR2SharedItems/master?label=Latest%20Commit%20%28master%29&style=flat-square)](https://github.com/FunkFrog/RoR2SharedItems)

-### `2.11.0 (Current Release)`
+### `2.10.1 (Current Release)`
-- Fixed various problems due to DLC3.
-Please report on our discord if any other issues persist!
+- Fixed drone item & money sharing
+- Fixed chat messages in single player
+- Fixed scrapper not working in multiplayer
+- Fix simulacrum having the incorrect amount of interactables
 - Expanded the blacklist with: LowerPricedChests,ItemDropChanceOnKill,BarrageOnBoss

 **Looking for the changelogs for versions older then the current?
 Check the 'Changelog' tab on our Thunderstore page!**